aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 7 spend, the caster can either extend the spell by an extra hour, select an additional target, or increase the maximum level of the resulting mortal by 1.

 **Global**: The spell lasts for a week.
-For every 2MP above 14 the spell lasts an extra week and the maximum level of the resulting mortal increases by 1.
+For every 2MP dice above 14 the spell lasts an extra week and the maximum level of the resulting mortal increases by 1.
 It cannot be cancelled voluntarily.

 ___
 ## MP 8 Spells
-3+4x(2+9) = 47

 ### Greater Domain